Deviled Eggs with Lemon Zest, Capers and Chives are flavorful, pretty, and super easy to make!

-Perfect timing too; although I always love hard boiled eggs over the winter holidays, with Easter is coming they are a great way to use up a lot of hard boiled eggs.
+Perfect timing too; although I always love hard boiled eggs over the winter holidays; a tray is always present for Thanksgiving and with Easter coming they are a great way to use up a lot of hard boiled eggs.

 I couldn’t quite take in that each and every time there were so perfect.
 So yellow.
 The peels almost fell off.
 If I never do another thing with this magic appliance, I will love it forever for this one reason alone.